dani2442/dani2442.github.io/content/posts/torax/index.md

 I think there are 3 major milestones remaining for humanity and one of them is *clean and abundant energy*.
 Fusion energy has the potential to provide a nearly limitless source of clean energy by replicating the processes that power the sun.
 However, achieving controlled fusion reactions on Earth has proven to be a formidable and very challenging task.

 Recently, I saw that DeepMind has made significant strides in this area by using RL to optimize the control of tokamak reactors [[3]](#references).
-I read the associated paper and code and I wanted to summarize what I learned about the underlying mathematics and code behind the scenes.
+I read their paper and I wanted to summarize what I learned: physical laws, how to derive the equations, and the numerical methods used to solve them.

 The idea is to simulate plasma inside a tokamak reactor (a toroidal chamber or doughnut-shaped device).
-The equations governing the behavior of the plasma are 4 Heat/Diffufions-based equations (Parabolic PDEs) in 1D.
+The equations governing the behavior of the plasma are 4 Heat/Diffufions-based equations in 1D.

 $$ \frac{\partial u}{\partial t} = \nabla \cdot (D \nabla u) + \text{Sources} $$